The nonsense of teaching nonsense words

 Many schools also have implemented tools to measure early reading ability such as the DIBELS assessment, which include tests of the ability to decode nonsense words.
 It makes sense to include nonsense words for assessment purposes.
 At least in theory, that can help sort out whether a child’s reading difficulties stem from difficulty with phonetic decoding or from some other cause, such as visual or surface dyslexia.

 Because this is a skill that children are now tested in, it has now also become a skill that is increasingly being directly taught.
 Part of this is a teach-to-the-test mentality — if “Nonsense Word Fluency” is part of the assessment regime, then the most direct way for a teacher to assure that her students can pass the test is to invest time in teaching the underlying skill.
 And because dyslexic students have persistent difficulty with phonetic decoding, then it might seem logical to invest extra effort in helping struggling readers gain this ability.
-Many websites provide free instructional worksheets for teachers to use, including materials specifically labeled as “DIBELS practice”, often containing words drawn directly from the DIBELS assessment.
-For example, the “September” worksheet shown here comes from a packet meant for kindergarten children, produced by a teacher who recommends “repetitive practice” in the product description.
+Many websites provide free instructional worksheets for teachers to use, including materials labeled as “DIBELS practice” and recommending “repetitive practice.”
+Many of these materials contain words drawn directly from the DIBELS assessment.

 Unfortunately, this teaching practice undermines and invalidates the use of the assessment.
 The whole point of testing a child’s ability to decode nonsense words is to assess their ability to rapidly decode unfamiliar letter sequences.
 But if children have been previously exposed to the same letter patterns via worksheets or practice sessions, then there is no way to sort out whether the child’s performance on the test is due to phonetic ability or memorization.